Skip to main content

 Backend cycle

 The agent drives real HTTP, gRPC, GraphQL, or WebSocket requests against a running backend service and verifies the responses.
 Works for any backend runtime (Node, Java, Python, Go, Rust, and more).
-Evidence is collected across three domains:
+Evidence is collected across three domains: The backend cycle is opt-in and enable it with ironbee backend enable.

 Verification status